Six Nations 2023: Full fixtures, results, schedule and TV channel guide

 Full list of Six Nations games and how to watch them

-The 2023 men’s Six Nations Championship is off to a thrilling start after Scotland won a dramatic Calcutta Cup clash against England at Twickenham and Ireland defeated Wales in Cardiff on the opening day.
+The 2023 men’s Six Nations is off to a thrilling start as two teams head into the first rest week with a perfect record after Scotland followed up a dramatic Calcutta Cup win against England with a record defeat of Wales and Ireland also defeated the Welsh in Cardiff on the opening day before downing France in an enthralling Round 2 fixture between the best two sides in the world.

-England and Wales both arrived with new coaches - or old in Wales’ case as Warren Gatland returns to the helm.
-Steve Borthwick takes over England from Eddie Jones but his first match ended in defeat after Duhan van der Merwe stole the show with two stunning tries.
+England and Wales both arrived to the championship with new coaches - or old in Wales’ case as Warren Gatland returns to the helm.
+Steve Borthwick takes over England from Eddie Jones but his first match ended in defeat after Duhan van der Merwe stole the show at Twickenham with two stunning tries.

-Les Bleus come into the tournament looking to defend the title they won in such impressive fashion 12 months ago but also have one eye on a home World Cup later this year.
+Les Bleus came into the tournament looking to defend the title they won in such impressive fashion 12 months ago but that Round 2 loss in Dublin has given them an uphill battle, although they also have one eye on a home World Cup later this year.

 Here are the Six Nations 2023 fixtures and UK TV channels: